 8. Can you take Ayurvedic medicines alongside allopathic medication?

-While some Ayurveda medicines can be taken along with allopathic medication, others might result in drug interaction.
+You can take some Ayurveda medicines along with allopathic medication, however, others might result in drug interaction.
 Therefore, you must consult a healthcare professional or your general physician before taking Ayurveda medicines alongside allopathic medicines.

 9. What can you expect when you visit an Ayurveda physician?